KalembeFostine/Fostine_Kalembe/README.md

-Python code for the bifurcation, sensitivity and numerical analysis.
+Python code for the bifurcation, sensitivity and numerical analysis of my research project titled: Mathematical Modelling of Respiratory Infections like coccidioidomycosis.